§ 7401 Declaration of purpose.

 § 7408 Inspection and monitoring.

-(a) For the purposes of developing or assisting in the development of any regulation or enforcing this chapter, any owner or operator of any underground storage tank used for storing regulated substances shall, upon the request of any duly designated officer or employee of the State, furnish information relating to such tanks or contents and permit such person at all reasonable times and in accordance with § 6024 of this title, to have access to, and to copy all records relating to such tanks and to conduct such monitoring as such officer deems necessary.
-For the purposes of developing or assisting in the development of any regulation or enforcing this chapter, such officer, employee or representative is authorized:
+(a) For the purposes of developing or assisting in the development of any regulation or enforcing this chapter, any owner or operator of any underground storage tank, and any owner of a facility, shall, upon the request of any duly designated officer or employee of the State, furnish information relating to such tanks or contents and permit such person at all reasonable times and in accordance with § 6024 of this title, to have access to, and to copy all records relating to such tanks and to conduct such monitoring as such officer or employee deems necessary.
+For the purposes of developing or assisting in the development of any regulation or enforcing this chapter, such officer or employee is authorized:

 (2) To inspect and obtain samples from any person of such regulated substances and to conduct monitoring of the tanks, contents or surrounding soils.
 Each such inspection shall be commenced and completed with reasonable promptness.